emadchelhi/Why-anomalous/README.md

 **Model Capabilities and Benefits**

 Unsupervised Learning: Our KNN-based model operates without the need for labeled data, making it highly adaptable to various datasets and business contexts.

 Explainability: Equipped with feature-based explanations, our model provides clear insights into the factors contributing to anomalies, enhancing transparency and trust in the results.

 Reproducibility: The entire analysis is designed to be reproducible, ensuring consistency and reliability in findings across different datasets and time periods.
-By integrating this outlier detection analysis into your business operations, you can unlock new opportunities, enhance operational efficiency, and make data-driven decisions with confidence.
-Embrace the power of machine learning to transform your understanding of consumer behavior and stay ahead in the competitive market landscape.

 ## Project Organization
 ```